Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 perfectparking.py -- class RestApiUtility

-This Method calls my/third person class RestAPI with prepares and sends a PUT request if the updated Parking monitor data to the server.
+The purpose of this class is to update and send parking monitor data to a server using HTTP PUT request.

 ## Perfect Parking Client additions to "ParkingLot"

-RestApi as well as to deliver real-time updates on parking spot availability
+RestApi as well as to deliver real-time updates on parking spot availability.

 ## Client and Server Architecture with Rest framework